Headless Horseman: Literature

-Washington Irving's story "The Legend of Sleepy Hollow" features a character known as the Headless Horseman believed to be a Hessian soldier who was decapitated by a cannonball in battle during the American War of Independence.
-Irving travelled in Germany in 1821 and had become familiar with Dutch and German folklore.
-In particular, the last of the "Legenden von Rübezahl" from Johann Karl August Musäus's literary retellings of German folktales (Volksmärchen der Deutschen, 1783) is said to have inspired The Legend of Sleepy Hollow.
+Washington Irving's short story The Legend of Sleepy Hollow features a character known as the Headless Horseman.
+It may have been inspired, at least in part, by the rumored discovery of a headless corpse in the area after the Revolutionary War Battle of White Plains, later allegedly buried in an unmarked grave in the Burying Ground of the Old Dutch Church of Sleepy Hollow.
+(There is, indeed, a record of an anonymous Hessian soldier being decapitated by a cannonball during the battle, but there is no documented record of his body being found and buried.)
+Then again, Irving was probably familiar with the European folklore in which the figure of a headless rider has appeared since the Middle Ages.
+In any case, since its publication in 1820, Irving's Headless Horseman has become an integral part of American folklore.

 Comics

 The comic book series Chopper, written by Martin Shapiro, is a modern-day reimagining of the Headless Horseman.
 It features a headless outlaw biker on a motorcycle who collected the souls of sinners.
 The only people who can see him are those who have consumed a strange new Ecstasy-like drug that triggers their sixth sense and opens a gateway to the afterlife.
 During the hallucinogenic high, any characters who have committed significant sins are hunted by the headless ghost.
 Once the drug wears off, the victim is safe and beyond the Headless Horseman's reach.